ADDIS ABEBA – Boeing executive says ‘sorry’ to airlines and families of victims of 737 Max crashes in Indonesia and Ethiopia.

 Angle-measuring sensors in both planes malfunctioned, alerting anti-stall software to push the noses of the planes down.

 The pilots were unable to take back control of the planes.
-Preliminary investigation into the crash in Ethiopia has absolved the pilot of error.
+The preliminary investigation into the crash in Ethiopia has absolved the pilot of error.

 “Pilots trained in the United States would have successfully been able to handle this situation,” was his reasoning.